Good news people … the dream is very much alive.

 Sounds weird, right?
 Yeah, I know.

-That cynical little mantra was word-for-word what I told myself each and every time I went after one of those big, hairy, scary beasts in the title.
+That cynical little mantra was word-for-word what I told myself each and every time I went after one of those big, hairy, scary beasts.

 Submit a guest post to Copyblogger: “Let’s get rejected.”